KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 [For more information click here](https://github.com/zcash/zcash/issues/1497).

+#### :pushpin: Examples:

-> Using rpcallowip as a default value in the coin's .conf file:
+Using rpcallowip as a default value in the coin's .conf file:

 ```
   rpcallowip=10.1.1.34/255.255.255.0